-We are currently involved in four wrongful death lawsuits against Lindsay Corporation relating to the Lindsay X-LITE guardrail.
+We are currently involved in six wrongful death and catastrophic injury lawsuits against Lindsay Corporation relating to the Lindsay X-LITE guardrail.
 In addition, the firm has been involved in wrongful death lawsuits against Trinity Industries, another national manufacture of guardrail systems.

 Cohen Milstein's Guardrail Lawsuits